-Are Surveillance Cameras Privacy Issues in Medical Clinics?
+Are Surveillance Cameras an Invasion of Privacy in Medical Clinics?

 Security cameras in a private clinic can be an important part of a larger security system.

 A hospital must remain aware of patients’ sensibilities when installing cameras.
-A good lawyer or a nurse attorney, or someone familiar with hospitals and proper procedures, may find grounds for an invasion of privacy lawsuit.
+A lawyer or nurse attorney may find grounds for an invasion of privacy lawsuit.

 On the other hand, there are those who would look for illegal uses of surveillance to gain access to a computer network with private information on patients and personnel.